1480: Birth of Lucretia Borgia, daughter of Pope Alexander VI.

 1974: The Red Brigade kidnaps Italian attorney general Mario Sossi.

-1975: Four Bay City Rollers fans were taken to hospital and 35 others required on site treatment after they attempted to swim across a lake to meet their heroes at a BBC Radio 1 fun day.
-At Mallory Park.
+1975: Four Bay City Rollers fans are taken to hospital and 35 others require on site treatment after they attempt to swim across a lake to get to their heroes at a BBC Radio 1 fun day at Mallory Park.

 1977: Alex Haley, author of “Roots” is awarded the Pulitzer Prize.